Table of Contents

 What about the Leibniz rule?

 We might hope that being defined as some kind of derivative gives us this for free.
-But the definition of itself we found was of a log-derivative, and these are not derivations:
+But the definition of itself we found was of a log-derivative, and a log-derivative is not a derivation:

 Of course it would work to consider a product of the form , but this does not feel too natural.
 Perhaps the view of as a plain will do instead?